PeqNP/FTPKit/README.md

 ## Features

 - List directory contents
-- Create new remote files and folders
-- Delete remote files and folders
 - Upload files
 - Download files
+- Delete remote files and folders
 - Change file mode on files (chmod)
+- Rename (move) files from one path to another
 - All calls are asynchronous
 - Built with ARC